Last updated on November 27th, 2022

 You’ll find a bunch of proper supermarkets in the center of town, one of which is even open on Sundays.
 There’s a covered market in the center of town that’s open on weekdays and Saturday mornings.
 The ground floor has fruit & vegetable stalls while the top floor has a cafe and a bunch of artisan stalls selling local souvenirs (vanilla, necklaces oils, wood carvings, etc).

-One of the highlights of any visit to Raiatea and similar to the hike up Mount Teurafaatiu in Maupiti.
-The views from the top of Mount Tapioi (294m) are breathtaking: Tahaa and the shared lagoon in front of you with its small palm-fringed motu, Bora Bora in the far distance on a clear day, Uturoa way down below and Raiatea’s west coast.
+Hiking Mount Tapioi was one of the highlights of any visit to Raiatea and similar to the hike up Mount Teurafaatiu in Maupiti.
+The views from the top of Mount Tapioi (294m) are breathtaking: Tahaa and the shared lagoon in front of you with its small palm-fringed motu, Bora Bora in the far distance on a clear day, Uturoa way down below, and Raiatea’s west coast.
 It doesn’t get any better than this considering the short climb – a great way to start your day.

 Logistics: it’s very easy to pick up the trail once you’ve made it to the right spot.
 If coming from town, take a left turn right before or after the police station (gendarmerie) and park the car inland.
 The trail is used by utility vehicles checking up on antennas at the summit, so there’s no chance of getting lost.
-There are a few families living along the first half of the trail and they were unhappy with the noise on weekends.
+A few families are living along the first half of the trail and they were unhappy with the noise on weekends.
 Therefore, they put up signs saying you cannot hike Mount Tapioi on weekends!
 Whether this is enforced or not, I have no clue.
 Allow 1 hour to get up and 30 minutes down.
-UPDATE: since the trail is on private property, closures might take place.
-It’s best to inquire with your local hosts prior to making special arrangements for this worthwhile DIY hike.

-The 10 or so km’s south of Uturoa are home to a number of pearl farms.
+The 10 or so km south of Uturoa are home to several pearl farms.
 I already visited one in neighboring Tahaa just a few days ago (and many later) so I decided to keep driving.
 You can almost always join a free tour and of course, buy some pearls if you’re interested (though Tahiti is your best option).

 Before reaching this beautiful bay, you’ll drive over a bridge that marks the end of the Faaroa River – the biggest in French Polynesia.
 It is possible to go on a boat tour up the river.

 Faaroa Bay kind of marks the start of the sleepy section of Raiatea.
-Uturoa is ‘far away’ and for the next 60 or so kilometers, it’s nothing but mountains, bays and tiny villages.
-Copra production is still a major source of income to locals living around here.
+Uturoa is ‘far away’ and for the next 60 or so kilometers, it’s nothing but mountains, bays, and tiny villages.
+Copra production is still a major source of income for locals living around here.

 Keep your eyes peeled for the flat ‘wooden huts’ on the roadside.
 A closer look will reveal its real purpose: drying coconut flesh in the sun.
 Once dried, the flesh will be packed in 50kg bags and shipped off to Tahiti for the production of copra.